DanielHaimanot/py80211n_csitool/README.md

 # WiFi channel state information parser

 Implementation in Python for the parsing of raw CSI data files.
-- Full support for static file parsing with both Intel IWL5300 and Atheros Ath9k devices.
+- Full support for static file parsing with Intel IWL5300
-- Partial support for stream parsing with IWL5300
+- Partial support for Atheros Ath9k devices and stream parsing with IWL5300

 Tool has to be used along with the output produced by one of the modified WiFi kernel drivers provided here: